chriskrycho/v5.chriskrycho.com/site/journal/2025/Essence of Successful Abstractions.md

 [df]: https://dfreeman.io

 The same basic thesis applies to our tests, which represent a different set of knowledge than our types.
 This is the benefit of “test-driven development”, particularly in the red-green cycle: it is a way of encoding knowledge into the program.
-Test expressiveness works in different ways than type expressiveness, but it is a useful way of evaluating different kinds of and different approaches to testing.
+Test expressiveness works in different ways than type expressiveness, but "What kinds of constraints did this kind of test let me encode?" is a useful way of evaluating different kinds of, and different approaches to, testing.

 This is why I like Rust.
-The complexity of correctly [spatial and temporal safety][sts] has to live somewhere.
+The complexity of correctly handling [spatial and temporal safety][sts] has to live somewhere.
 Rust pushes the majority of that complexity into its type system, and particularly the famed borrow checker.
 The rest of the complexity it isolates in `unsafe` blocks.
 Mind: `unsafe` allows you to know where the complexity lives, but it does not tell you where your getting that complexity wrong will *surface*.
 But the combination of the borrow checker and the isolation that `unsafe` offers *does* allow us to *control* the complexity.
 We cannot get rid of it.
 We can only isolate it.

 [sts]: https://blog.yoshuawuyts.com/temporal-spatial-memory-safety/